AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 - When deleting ``.conan`` and doing a build with ``opNav`` set to true, the required dependencies can't be found on the repo on the first install run.
 Running it again makes it work.
 This is fixed in the next release to run properly on the first try.
+- If ``openCV`` is conan installed for Release only the Xcode would give false error messages that it can't find the library.
+This is now fixed in the current release.

 Version 1.8.0
 -------------